 Silver has been suggested as a method of treating water, but it will not remove giardia.
 Treatment times are long, and prolonged exposure has been rumored to produce “Dead Man’s Syndrome” whereby the skin takes on a pale hue.
 It is an irreversible condition.

 No system can guarantee perfectly safe water every time.
 But, the more careful you are, the lower the risk of contamination will be.
 The more suspect the water is, a higher dose and a longer treatment time is necessary.
 If your water has an unpleasant taste, either due to the local nature of it or because of your purification system, squeeze some fresh lemon or lime into it.
 Adding flavoring crystals can leave a permanent taste in the container, and sugar can negate the hydrating effects of water.

 You will need to carry your treated water in something – usually a bottle of some sort.
 Disposable bottles can be reused to minimize your .
 Be sure to wash the mouth of your bottle before drinking from it, as it may contain remnants of contaminated water from where you filled it.
 This can be done by loosening the cap a bit and squeezing some clean water out.
 This is also useful for rinsing fruit, vegetables and hands.
 If your water bottle doesn’t fit in the sink under the tap, use a cup or glass as an intermediate step.
 Brush your teeth with treated water, as untreated tap water will invariably find its way down your throat in the process.

-An excellent way to carry water is in a two liter bladder with a hose and bite valve / nipple. with pouches specially designed to hold such a bladder.
+An excellent way to carry water is in a two liter bladder with a hose and bite valve / nipple.
+Some companies like manufacture packs with pouches specially designed to hold such a bladder.
 These can also serve as a “secret compartment” for your wallet.